 - 3. Check if subject is at "elevated risk": - a.
-If subject meets ANY of the following criteria, then include in denominator: - i. the subject has a CDT Code among those in Table 1 in the reporting year, OR - ii. the subject has a CDT Code among those in Table 1 in any of the three years prior to the reporting year, (NOTE: The subject does not need to be enrolled in any of the prior three years for the denominator enrollment criteria; this is a "look back" for enrollees who do have claims experience in any of the prior three years.)
+If subject meets ANY of the following criteria, then include in denominator: - i. the subject has a CDT Code among those in Table 1 in the reporting year, OR - ii. the subject has a CDT Code among those in Table 1 in any of the three years prior to the reporting year, (NOTE: The subject does not need to be enrolled in any of the prior three years for the denominator enrollment criteria; this is a "look back" for subect who do have claims experience in any of the prior three years.)
 OR - iii. the subject has a visit with a CDT code = (D0602 or D0603) in the reporting year. - b.
 If the subject does not meet any of the above criteria for elevated risk, then STOP processing.
-This enrollee will not be included in the measure denominator.
+This subject will not be included in the measure denominator.

-YOU NOW HAVE THE DENOMINATOR: Enrollees who are at "elevated risk"
+YOU NOW HAVE THE DENOMINATOR: Subjects who are at "elevated risk"

-- 4. Check if subject received topical fluoride or a sealant as an oral health service during the reporting year: - a.
-If [SERVICE CODE] = D1206 or D12085 or D1351, AND
+4. Check if subject received topical fluoride or a sealant as a dental or oral health service during the reporting year:

-&lt;sup>2 Age: Medicaid/ CHIP programs use under age 21 (<21); Exchange quality reporting use under age 19 (<19); other programs check with program officials.
+2 Age: Medicaid/ CHIP programs use under age 21 (<21); Exchange quality reporting use under age 19 (<19); other programs check with program officials.
 This criterion should be reported with the measurement score.

-&lt;sup>3 Medicaid/CHIP programs should exclude those individuals who do not qualify for dental benefits.
+3 Medicaid/CHIP programs should exclude those individuals who do not qualify for dental benefits.
 The exclusion criteria should be reported along with the number and percentage of members excluded.

-&lt;sup>4 Enrollment in "same" plan vs. "any" plan: At the state program level (e.g., Medicaid/CHIP) a criterion of "any" plan applies versus at the health plan (e.g., MCO) level a criterion of "same" plan applies.
+4 Enrollment in "same" plan vs. "any" plan: At the state program level (e.g., Medicaid/CHIP) a criterion of "any" plan applies versus at the health plan (e.g., MCO) level a criterion of "same" plan applies.
 The criterion used should be reported with the measure score.
 While this prevents direct aggregation of results from plan to program, each entity is given due credit for the population it serves.
 Thus, states with multiple MCOs should not merely "add up" the plan level scores but should calculate the state score from their database to allow inclusion of individuals who may be continuously enrolled but might have switched plans in the interim.